esad/adventofcode/2018/README.md

 # Install

-Install SWI-Prolog.
+Install SWI-Prolog (v7 or higher is assumed for default `double_quotes` behaviour).
 On Mac, `homewbrew install swi-prolog`

 # Run